SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

-It is illegal to engage in an ‘act of prostitution’ without using a prophylactic (condom or similar).
+- It is illegal to engage in an ‘act of prostitution’ without using a ‘prophylactic appropriate for preventing the transmission of bodily fluid from one person to another.’
+This could mean condoms (regular or internal), dental dams and/or gloves.
 The maximum penalty is a $5000 fine (Prostitution Act 2000).

 General sex work offences